Quinn Vandecasteele

 Quinn Vandecasteele (born September 1, 2002) is an American tennis player.

-Vandecasteele has a career high ATP singles ranking of No. 555 achieved on 6 May 2024 and a career high ATP doubles ranking of No. 578 achieved on 10 November 2025.
+Vandecasteele has a career high ATP singles ranking of No. 438 achieved on August 31, 2026 and a career high ATP doubles ranking of No. 578 achieved on November 10, 2025.

-Vandecasteele has won one ATP Challenger doubles title at the 2025 Knoxville Challenger.

 Vandecasteele played college tennis at Oregon.

+Career

+Vandecasteele won his maiden ATP Challenger doubles title at the 2025 Knoxville Challenger.